-Rights: Rights reasonable claims of persons which are recognized by society and sanctioned by law.
+Rights are reasonable claims of persons and they are recognized by society and sanctioned by law.
 This means that an unreasonable claim of a person cannot become a right.
 Moreover, definition and scope of rights change from one society to another and from a period to different period.

 Rights protect the rights of the minorities against the majority.
 Things can go wrong when some citizens try to take away the rights of others.